 5. Film and personal details are available to Aegean Film Festival and will not be shared with other organisations outside the festival.

-6. The Festival reserves the right to keep the submitter's data in order to share news, future news or events.
+6. The Festival reserves the right to keep the submitter's data in order to communicate and share information on film related events and news.
+The participants can always opt out by sending an email to firstname.lastname@example.org

 7. The Festival accepts full responsibility for protecting the copyrights for the period of time that the films are in the Festival’ s possession, and will act to ensure that no theft or breach of copyright will occur.

-12. If the original language of any dialogue or text featured in the film is not English, the preview and screening copy must be subtitled in English, unless this is at variance with the filmmaker’s intention.
+12. If the original language of any dialogue or text featured in the film is not English, the preview and screening copy must be subtitled in English, unless this is in accordance with the filmmaker’s intention.

 13. Each film submitted will be reviewed by at least three members of the selection team.
 Based on their average score, the top shortlisted films are reviewed again by the whole programming team and the programmes are curated after this second selection stage.